All Episodes

 But in his capacity as a senator, yes, he met with all the ambassadors.

-Like Joe Manchin said that's their job.
+Like Joe Manchin said, that's their job.

 This is now, I've been saying journalism's dead.

-We have an information crisis in the country, and I watched last night with the breathlessness of coverage and the hysteria emerging.
+And I watched last night with the breathlessness of coverage and the hysteria emerging.

 I just can't believe that we've waited this long to answer this because it's so obvious what is going on here.

-This is not just about Jeff Sessions, because it was also about General Flynn.
+And there needs to now be an understanding by all Republicans, this is not just about Jeff Sessions, because it was also about General Flynn.

 General Flynn, the information was gotten in illegal means.